-No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities

-and/or LIHTC

-0.1 TTTL 1 11 100 5 11 Application.

-81. Whitehall 188 Family Possible candidate for

-Apartments I PA002034 modernization, rehabilitation with

-FA002034 capital funds, bond

-proceeds, MTW,

-program income,

-private funds with

-Choice/RAD and/or

-LIHTC Application.

-82. Wilson Park PA002013 741 Family, Low- rise; Elderly, Possible candidate for modernization, 279 Elderly Units Possible conversion of units/parcels for residential unit

-PA002013 High- rise rehabilitation with Units reconfiguration and commercial

-Ingii- iise capital funds, bond economic development,

-proceeds, MTW, management offices, community

-program income, and supportive services offices

-private funds with and/or open space.

-Choice/RAD and/or

-0.2 Walton School LIHTC Application.

-83. walton School Redevelopment into Senior

-Housing.
-Possible

-candidate for

-modernization,

-rehabilitation with

-capital funds, bond

-proceeds, MTW, program income,

-private funds with

-Choice/RAD, ACC

-and/or LIHTC

-Application.

-84. Reynolds Redevelopment of

-School Vacant

-School in Sharswood Neighborhood.

-Possible candidate for

-modernization,

-rehabilitation with

-capital funds, bond

-proceeds, MTW,
+No. Name, Number and Location Number and Type of Units Note for FY 2023 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities private funds with Choice/RAD and/or LIHTC Application.
+82. Wilson Park PA002013 741 Family, Low- rise; Elderly, High- rise Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program income, private funds with Choice/RAD and/or LIHTC Application.
+279 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial economic development, management offices, community and supportive services offices and/or open space.
+83. Walton School Redevelopment into Senior Housing.
+Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program income, private funds with Choice/RAD, ACC and/or LIHTC Application.
+84. Reynolds School Redevelopment of Vacant School in Sharswood Neighborhood.
+Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program income, private funds with RAD, and/or LIHTC Application.
+85. West Philadelphia South of Market Street 50 Acquisition, new development and rehabilitation of Possible demolition in connection with modernization and May be requesting Elderly or Possible conversion of units/parcels for residential unit reconfiguration and commercial, Possible homeownership component, subject to Section 32 of the USHA of